 The NFIB is where cases of fraud are reported to and was created by the police to help them catch fraudsters.
-All confirmed reports of fraud from Action Fraud are passed on to the NFIB.
+All confirmed reports of fraud and internet crime from Action Fraud are passed on to the NFIB.

 Association of Chief Police Officers